mina-gergess/mina-gergess/README.md

 - 👋 Hi, I’m @mina-gergess
 - 👨‍🎓 Welcome to my profile, I have been working in the field of web development and designs since 2020 until now.
-I am now working in the field of website development and designing advertisement posters on social networking sites and graphic designs ، I work on the famous freelancing site and And in the platform enferad.
+I am now working in the field of website development and designing advertisement posters on social networking sites and graphic designs ، I work on the famous freelancing site.